 Many elements combine and complement each other to form your sense of well-being.
 You will be able to identify and address potential deficiencies by being aware of these dimensions.
 Assess and optimise each facet of wellness to live the vibrant, meaningful life that you deserve.

-Your total wellness can be divided into the following components:
+Your total wellness has the following dimensions:

 Let me clarify upfront that this framework of thinking is not my own invention.
 It is a recognised way of thinking about wellness optimisation in the context of mental and physical health.
 The grouping of these factors into internal and external and organising them around four key outcomes is my unique contribution to the best of my knowledge.